 Both of these revolutionary investments were started with the proceeds of the sales of previous ventures.
 PayPal allowed transactions over the Internet, and before that Zip2, his first company, pioneered the Internet yellow pages with contact information and directions to businesses.

 But like any entrepreneur, he too faced hardship.
 He emigrated from South Africa and completed his schooling in Pennsylvania.
 He applied for his first job at Netscape and was rejected.
-He turned down a doctorate program at Stanford to pursue programming his own ideas.
+And he turned down a doctorate program at Stanford to pursue programming his own ideas.
 In 2008, he faced the potential collapse of both SpaceX and Tesla, and bailed out both companies with his last dollars.
 His belief in his companies, along with his tenacity and leadership, got them through our worst recession.

 Tesla is now delivering more than 600 cars per week, has paid off its government loan nine years early, and has more orders than it can keep up with.
 And if this is not enough, SpaceX has landed long-term government contracts to supply the International Space Station.